mburaozkan/ML-Agents-PPO-Target-Navigation/README.md

 This repository contains a Unity ML-Agents project where an agent is trained using **Proximal Policy Optimization (PPO)** to autonomously navigate to a target point in a 2D environment.
 The training process is done using Unity's ML-Agents toolkit.

+The purpose of this repository is to provide a **tutorial** on how to get started with Unity's **ML-Agents** library.
+It includes a step-by-step guide and an example project, demonstrating the process of setting up an environment, training an agent using the PPO algorithm, and understanding key aspects of ML-Agents.

 ![Training Instance](Media/demo_gif.gif)

 ## Features